Learn how to easily make delicious Nyonya chang with Instant Pot pressure cooker or regular boiling method with step-by-step photos and video.

 2. ON THE DAY OF WRAPPING AND COOKING

 – Discard water from soaking the rice.
-If not soaking the rice, simply rinse the rice with clean water and toss with salt
+If not soaking the rice, simply rinse the rice with clean water

 – You are pretty much ready to wrap the Nyonya chang at this point